NathanTrowers/comic-comet/README.md

 ### Database Configuration

 Create an empty directory in the root of the project called ***mysql***.
+Run `docker compose up mysql` to create the database container.
+Wait until you see the below as part of the console message before doing anything else:
+`[Server] /usr/sbin/mysqld: ready for connections.
+Version: '8.1.0'  socket: '/var/run/mysqld/mysqld.sock'  port: 3306  MySQL Community Server - GPL.`

-Run `docker compose up mysql` to start the database container.
-Once started, in another command-line window, run `docker exec -it mysql bash` to enter the container.
+In another command-line window, run `docker exec -it mysql bash` to enter the container.
 Afterwards, enter the following respective commands:

 ``` shell
 bash-4.4$ mysql